djagula/api/README.md

 **instrument-satellite**

 Search criteria can be specified by the source of the data - either the instrument on-board the satellite or the satellite itself.
 Single or multiple sources can be specified.

-Choice of sources are: *ACOS, AIRS, CAI, FTS-SWIR,  Landsat-8, MOPITT, OCO2, and TES.* This field is not case-sensitive.
+Choice of sources are: *ACOS, AIRS, CAI, FTS-SWIR,  Landsat-8, MOPITT, OCO2, and TES.* This field is not case-sensitive, and multiple sources can be specified.

 **data-level**

 The data level is an optional path of the API URL that corresponds to the [data processing levels](http://science.nasa.gov/earth-science/earth-science-data/data-processing-levels-for-eosdis-data-products/) for Earth observation data.
 Level 1, 2, and 3 (L1, L2, L3) datasets are available.
 If no data level is specified, datasets of all levels will be returned.
 Only a single level can be specified.

 Choices are: *1, 2, and 3.*

 **max-resolution**